psofiterol/nillion-collection-explorer/README.md

-# Nillion Storage Tools UI
+# Nillion Collection Explorer UI

 A Next.js TypeScript application for creating and managing Nillion Storage schemas, collections, and records.